 US Olympic bronze medalist, 25, reveals she has tumor on kidney

-U.S. Olympic figure skater Maia Shibutan revealed on Instagram earlier this week that she received “shocking news” months after going to the hospital for a stomach virus.
+U.S. Olympic figure skater Maia Shibutani revealed on Instagram earlier this week that she received “shocking news” months after going to the hospital for a stomach virus.

-Shibutan, 25, said she was at the hospital in October for what she thought was a stomach virus but doctors found an abnormality when they ran tests on her.
+Shibutani, 25, said she was at the hospital in October for what she thought was a stomach virus but doctors found an abnormality when they ran tests on her.
 She said she had a follow-up appointment and an MRI revealed that she had a small mass on one of her kidneys.

 DRESSEL A RELUCTANT SUPERSTAR HEADING TO 2020